Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 ### Small Molecules and Ions as Second Messengers
 - The extracellular signal molecule (ligand) that binds to the receptor is a pathway's *first messenger*.
 - **Second messengers** are small, non-protein, water-soluble molecules or ions that spread throughout a cell by diffusion.
-- Second messengers participate in
+- Second messengers participate in pathways initiated by GPCRs and RTKs
+- Cyclic AMP and calcium ions are common second messengers.